 Constitutional AI locates it in the agent.
 Train the agent well enough, give it clear principles, and it should behave.
 The problem is that agents under pressure — optimising for token velocity, operating in unfamiliar domains, balancing conflicting objectives — still confabulate, still produce plausible nonsense, still find locally convenient solutions that technically satisfy the rules while violating their spirit.

 PCE locates safety in the structure around the agents.
 The Corroborator has sources in front of it and just one job: find discrepancies.
 If the Composer invented a claim, the Corroborator will see the absence in the sources.
 The Critic evaluates the output against rubrics without knowing what the sources said, so it can’t excuse a vague passage by noting the sources were thin.
 Three independent agents would all have to make the same mistake in the same direction for a fabrication to ship.
-That’s much less likely than one agent hiding its own error from itself.

 The constitutional approach asks agents to balance honesty, harmlessness, and helpfulness simultaneously — a three-objective optimisation problem with no clear priority order.
 The objectives frequently conflict so the agent must find a trade-off in real time.
 In practice, this produces outputs that satisfy all three criteria superficially: plausible, inoffensive, and vaguely on-topic.
 PCE resolves the conflict structurally.
 The Composer worries about coherence, the Corroborator worries about truth, the Critic worries about quality.
 Each agent is single-minded, and conflict resolution is done by the pipeline.